 Management of a Thyroid Nodule

-The universal concern with a thyroid nodule is the possibility that a cancer is present.
-Even though most thyroid cancers are well differentiated, slow growing, and have an overall good prognosis, it is incumbent on the clinician to exclude a thyroid cancer when a palpable nodule is present.
-The most cost-effective way to do so is a matter of some controversy but much consensus.
+The clinical concern with detecting a thyroid nodule is the possibility of thyroid cancer, which may occur in up to 15% of cases.
+Even though most thyroid cancers are well differentiated, slow growing, and have an overall good prognosis, it is incumbent on the clinician to rule out a thyroid cancer when a palpable nodule is present.

 - Whole body irradiation for bone marrow transplant